cbteeple/mclane-pump-gui/README.md

     2. Set it to somewhere intelligent.
 Usually it should be set to the "*build*" folder inside the main folder.
     3. Force-quit the Qt IDE and re-open it.
 Everything should work now
 - If the GUI looks gross on a high-DPI screen in Windows
-    1. You're out of luck.
+    1. There's no way to scale it natively.
 [Qt (still) only supports integer scaling factors](https://bugreports.qt.io/browse/QTBUG-55654?focusedCommentId=330300&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel).
 [Qt's official documentation](https://doc.qt.io/qt-5/highdpi.html) says nothing about this.
+    2. Instead you can [override the default windows scaling behavior](https://www.windowscentral.com/how-change-high-dpi-settings-classic-apps-windows-10-april-2018-update).
+You should set the High DPI settings to override scaling behavior performed by the *System*